-During 2020, its most important actions in practice in exercising its duties have been the updating of the global and criminal risk map, the review of the quarterly financial reports and the annual accounts to be drawn up by the Board of Directors, the review of the Code of Conduct, the proposal for approval by the Board of the Anti-Corruption Policy and the Complaints Channel Procedure, the review of the Internal Regulations for Conduct in the Securities Markets, the review of the 2019 Internal Audit Annual Report and the 2020 Internal Audit Plan, the review of the Compliance Committee's Annual Report, and the report on corporate operations carried out during the year.
+During 2021, its most important actions in the exercise of its functions have been the updating of the global and criminal risk map, review of the quarterly financial reports and the annual accounts to be prepared by the Board of Directors, the proposal for approval by the Board of the modification of the Crime Prevention Protocol: Criminal Compliance Policy, Whistleblower Channel Procedure and Compliance Committee Procedure.
+In addition, there has been the review of the Annual Internal Audit Report 2020 and the Internal Audit Plan 2021, the review of the Annual Report of the Compliance Committee, and the report on corporate operations carried out during the year.